hmdliu/hmdliu.github.io/_pages/about.md

 My research during undergrad was dedicated to image segmentation tasks.
 Currently, my research interest lies in **building accessible personalization systems based on multimodal data and large pre-trained models**.

-My recent work is about `personalized image generation`.
+My recent work is about `controllable image generation`.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.